loumonthjack/split-project/readme.md

 Exploring Split IO Server Side SDK event tracking and feature toggles

 # Code Cota
-Add a feature to split feature toggle that enables/disables based on the age of the user The some users can see the feature, non users can not see the feature
+Add a feature to split feature toggle that enables/disables based on the age of the user.
+Some users can see the feature, non users can not see the feature

 Objective:
 If the user has age less than 18, the user can not see the feature